CAUSES OF BACK PAIN AND

-There are two main causes of the symptoms for sacroiliac pain in pregnancy.
+There are two main causes of sacroiliac pain in pregnancy.

-Another possibility as that your sacroiliac joints are hyper-mobile or extremely flexible.
-The pregnancy hormones are causing instability in the joints, which are causing stress on your lower back.
-So in addition to carefully listening to your body’s messages while practicing yoga poses that stretch, you need to also strengthen your lower back muscles.
+- Your sacroiliac joints are hyper-mobile or extremely flexible.
+The pregnancy hormones and increased flexibility are causing instability in the joints, which are causing stress on your lower back.
+In addition to carefully listening to your body’s messages while practicing yoga poses that stretch, you need to also strengthen your lower back muscles.
 By stabilizing and strengthening, you will help relieve stress and back pain in pregnancy.

 Try These Ten Poses To Relieve Back Pain In Pregnancy